SPORTING GOODS

 Saddle Bag

-Flats can occur anytime.
+Flats can occur at any time.
 Preparing by carrying all the necessary tools in your saddle bag will make changing a tire less stressful and allow you to get back on the road much more quickly.

-We have found Deuter bags to be well-constructed, with features such as loop zip-pulls and sturdy construction that makes us confident that they will last for many years.
-It also has reflective accents and can be attached to your seat post and saddle with velcro straps, adding to its convenience.
+We have found Deuter bags to be well-constructed, with features such as loop zip-pulls and sturdy construction that make us confident they will last for many years.
+They also have reflective accents and can be attached to your seat post and saddle with Velcro straps, adding convenience.

 Latex Road Tube